Plastic-Free-Storage_Header.png

 Stainless steel

 Stainless steel containers for storing food come in all shapes and sizes.
-They are heat resistant and can be recycled without losing quality, giving them an advantage over silicone.9 Recycled stainless steel actually requires less energy to produce than brand new stainless steel, and so is an even better option.10 Some stainless steel containers come with a silicone seal built-in too, making them airtight and leak-proof.
+They are heat resistant and can be recycled without losing quality, giving them an advantage over silicone.9 Recycled stainless steel actually requires less energy to produce than brand new stainless steel, and so is an even better option.10 Some stainless steel containers come with a built-in silicone seal, making them airtight and leak-proof.

 Paper bags